allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 tags: [ gcp, bigquery, bigdata  ]
 ---

 Many companies face the challenge of efficiently processing large datasets for analytics.
-Using an operational database for heavy analytical queries can lead to performance issues or, in extreme cases, system failures.
-This highlights the need to transfer data from operational databases to data warehouses.
+Using an operational database for such purposes can lead to performance issues or, in extreme cases, system failures.
+It's highlights the need to transfer data from operational databases to data warehouses.
 This approach allows heavy analytical queries without overburdening transactional systems and supports shorter retention periods in production databases.

 ## Requirements